 The use of Response_Allowed element is conditional.
 It indicates if the server is allowed to respond with an AARE APDU, i.e. if the AA to be established is confirmed (Response_Allowed == TRUE) or not confirmed (Response_Allowed == FALSE).

-The Proposed_DLMS_Version_Number element holds the proposed DLMS version number; see 4.2.4.
+The Proposed_DLMS_Version_Number element holds the proposed DLMS® version number; see 4.2.4.

 The Proposed_DLMS_Conformance element holds the proposed conformance block; see 7.3.1.